Study on the filters of atmospheric contamination in ground based CMB observation: Summary and discussion

 \subsection{Emission and absorption}

-The atmosphere interferes with the microwave band observations for two main reasons.
-On the one hand, some components of the atmosphere, for example, oxygen molecules and water vapor molecules, absorb microwave radiation, and on the other hand, the movement of these molecules generates additional emission.
-Oxygen molecules have two absorption bands in the microwave section with wavelengths of 4-6 mm (frequency of 46.45-71.05 GHz) and 2.53 mm (frequency of 118.75 GHz); water vapor molecules also have two absorption bands in the microwave section with absorption spectral lines of 1.35 cm (frequency of 22.235 GHz) and 1.64 mm (frequency of 183 GHz).
-Therefore, the windows for terrestrial CMB experiments are mainly distributed below 50 GHz, near 100 GHz, near 220 GHz, and near 270 GHz.
-The ongoing CMB telescopes have been built in the driest places on earth.
-So far, there are four established sites, which are South Pole in Antarctica (2835\;m) and the Chajnantor Plateau in Chile (4990\;m) located at southern hemisphere, Summit Station in Greenland (3216\;m) and the Ali observatory in Tibet (5250\;m) located at northern hemisphere.
-The PWV values keeps very low at these sites, the median values of which are usually below $\rm 1\;mm$ measured by MERRA-2 during the observation season\cite{2017arXiv170909053L,2017ApJ...848...64K}.
+Microwave band observations are affected by the atmosphere for two main reasons.
+Firstly, certain components of the atmosphere such as oxygen and water vapor molecules absorb microwave radiation.
+Secondly, the movement of these molecules generates additional emission.
+Oxygen molecules have two absorption bands in the microwave range with wavelengths of 4-6 mm (frequency of 46.45-71.05 GHz) and 2.53 mm (frequency of 118.75 GHz).
+Water vapor molecules also have two absorption bands in the microwave range with absorption spectral lines of 1.35 cm (frequency of 22.235 GHz) and 1.64 mm (frequency of 183 GHz).
+Therefore, the ground-based CMB experiments typically operate at frequencies below 50 GHz, near 100 GHz, near 220 GHz, and near 270 GHz.

+CMB telescopes are often built in the driest places on earth to minimize atmospheric interference.
+There are currently four established sites, including the South Pole in Antarctica (2835 m) and the Chajnantor Plateau in Chile (4990 m) located in the southern hemisphere, as well as the Summit Station in Greenland (3216 m) and the Ali observatory in Tibet (5250 m) located in the northern hemisphere.
+These sites generally have very low Precipitable Water Vapor (PWV) values, with median values usually below 1 mm measured by MERRA-2 during the observation season.\cite{2017arXiv170909053L,2017ApJ...848...64K}.

-On the other hand, the strong emission of atmosphere also provides a serious challenge for CMB ground-based observations.
-It brings an additional term $E(\nu)$ to the total background emission of detectors loading.
-The atmospheric temperature near the Earth's surface is about 280 K\cite{2015ApJ...809...63E}, which contributes to the total background emission of about $\rm 20\;K$ at $\rm 150 \; GHz$.
-The additional term $E(\nu)$ can be written as
+Secondly, the strong emission from the atmosphere also poses a significant challenge for ground-based CMB observations.
+It introduces an additional term $E(\nu)$ to the total background emission detected.
+The atmospheric temperature near the Earth's surface is approximately 280 K \cite{2015ApJ...809...63E}, which contributes to a total background emission of around 20 K at a frequency of 150 GHz.
+The additional term $E(\nu)$ can be expressed as follows: